Sometimes food can get too fancy for the sake of it in Dubai – so simply letting good ingredients shine can land a restaurant lots of friends.

 For big but atmospheric Italian newcomer Luigia – a recent addition to the JBR dining options – the above certainly seems to apply.
 From starters to dessert, our début visit delivered a fresh vibe with dishes both familiar and less so.

 The menu is extensive, with many favourites and their authentic ingredients spelled out.
+An impressive 38 pizzas choices are divided by seven categories of ingredients – ask the waiting staff for inspiration if you’re sinking into carb confusion.

 Or, more impressively to these tastebuds, polpettine alla Napoletana – moist veal meatballs (AED 65) that are flavoursome even before the accompanying vibrant garlic-infused tomato sauce joins in.